Skip to main content

 Compliance Issues Identified

-Average number of actionable compliance findings per comprehensive billing audit
+Average number of actionable compliance findings per billing audit

 verified AAPC Certified